 Editor’s note: It is FFS how AIoT RAN transfers and updates its information to the AIOTF in indirect path.

-NOTE: RAN reader information is not exposed to the AF.
+NOTE: RAN reader ID is not exposed to the AF.

-If an AIoT service request includes AIoT device Identifier(s), the AIOTF may consider the last known serving RAN reader(s) to determine targeted RAN reader(s) directly.
+If an AIoT service request includes AIoT device Identifier(s), the AIOTF may consider the last known serving RAN reader(s) from the context data to determine targeted RAN reader(s) directly.